 and RNA, and how do their motions contribute to their function?
 How are molecules distributed and

 compartmentalized within a cell, and how do they move around?
 How might one modify the behavior

 of these systems using drugs or other therapeutics?
 How can structural information contribute to the

 design of drugs, proteins, or perhaps even cells?

 Computation can contribute to addressing such questions in at least two distinct ways.
 First, one can use computational analysis to extract information from experimental measurements, and to interpret and combine the results of such experiments.
 Second, one can use physical principles to predict structure or simulate motion.

-Elementary Programming Background (at the level of 106A),
+Prerequisites: Elementary Programming Background (at the level of 106A), Introductory Course in Biology

 Instructor: Ron Dror

 Please use the staff email list for private issues that are not specific to a particular TA, and not relevant to the rest of the class (use Piazza for such questions): firstname.lastname@example.org

 TA Office Hours are noted in the Google Calendar below.